 Organized by: Oleg Gang (Chem.
-Eng., Columbia University & CFN, Brookhaven National Lab), Miranda Holmes-Cerfon (Courant Institute, NYU), Karen Kasza (Mech.
-Eng., Columbia University), Alexei Tkachenko (CFN, Brookhaven National Lab).
+Eng. and APAM, Columbia University & CFN, Brookhaven National Lab), Miranda Holmes-Cerfon (Courant Institute, NYU), Karen Kasza (Mech.
+Eng., Columbia University), Alexei Tkachenko (CFN, Brookhaven National Lab)

-Soft Condensed Matter Physics is a booming, rapidly changing field that interfaces with multiple disciplines, such as Chemistry, Biology, Nanomaterials, and even Social Sciences.
-Many of the interdisciplinary problems in this field are also closely connected to geometry, topology or group theory.
-Some examples of such connections are well known, e.g. topological defects in liquid crystals, the role of curvature in lipid membranes, or the problem of close packing in colloidal self-assembly.
-As the field develops, the role of geometry and topology becomes increasingly prominent and multifaceted.
-SCGP workshop “Geometry, Topology, and Symmetry in Soft and Living Matter” brings together scientists from various branches of Soft Condensed Matter and Biophysics, with a special interest on this aspect of the field.
-The scientific program of the workshop will be developed around the following themes:
+Soft Condensed Matter Physics is a rapidly changing field that interfaces with multiple disciplines, such as Chemistry, Biology, Nanomaterials, and even Social Sciences.
+Many of the interdisciplinary problems in this field are also closely connected to geometry and topology, and this connection is increasingly prominent and multifaceted.
+Some well-known examples are: topological defects in liquid crystals, the role of curvature in lipid membranes, or the problem of close packing in colloidal self-assembly.
+SCGP workshop “Geometry, Topology, and Symmetry in Soft and Living Matter” brings together scientists from various branches of Soft Condensed Matter and Biophysics, with a special interest in this aspect of the field.
+The scientific program of the workshop is organized around the major themes:

-3. Morphogenesis, topological transformations and spatiotemporal organization: from the living world to self-organized systems and active matter (shaping tissues and organs, active swimmers, driven system).
+• Morphogenesis, topological transformations and spatiotemporal organization: from the living world to self-organized systems and active matter (shaping tissues and organs, active swimmers, driven system).